Children’s Asthma Center

 We treat a variety of asthma-related conditions including chronic asthma, exercise-induced asthma, chronic cough, chronic rhinitis and sinusitis, and wheezing in infants.
 Our pediatric pulmonary specialists are experts in identifying asthma triggers and working with parents to design personalized asthma action plans.

 Our pediatric pulmonary experts develop a comprehensive treatment program for your child that combines these components:

 - Allergy testing

 Educational and Social Services

-All patients admitted to the Mount Sinai Kravis Children’s Hospital for an asthma attack receive one-on-one, point-of-care educational and social services by Joanna Cabrera, MSW and Gabriela Espinosa, MSW.
-Such educational services are also readily available in the outpatient setting by certified asthma educators and Social Work Services for the Division, including education and referral for community resources, which are provided by Gabriela Espinosa, MSW.
+All patients admitted to Kravis Children’s Hospital for an asthma attack receive one-on-one, point-of-care educational and social services by Joanna Cabrera, MSW and Gabriela Espinosa, MSW.
+We can also provide educational and social services in an outpatient setting through our certified asthma educators and by offering referrals to community resources.

 Complex Asthma Program